-Kate Jenkins AO is a leader, lawyer, adviser and advocate who has led cultural reform and advanced diversity, inclusion and performance in Australian workplaces, sports, parliament and education.
+Kate Jenkins AO is a leader, lawyer, adviser and advocate who has led cultural reform and advanced diversity, inclusion and performance in Australian workplaces, sport, the arts, parliament and education.

-Kate has worked with a range of sporting codes to improve inclusion, including golf, cricket, Australian Rules football, and netball, and conducted the Independent Review of Gymnastics in Australia in 2021 (Change the Routine).
-Kate led the development of the world-first Guidelines for the inclusion of transgender and gender-diverse people in sport.
-Kate was an Ambassador for the FIFA2023 Women’s World Cup.
+Kate has worked with a range of sporting codes to improve inclusion, including golf, cricket, Australian Rules Football, and netball, and conducted the Independent Review of Gymnastics in Australia in 2021 (Change the Routine).
+Kate led the development of the world-first Guidelines for the inclusion of transgender and gender diverse people in sport.
+Kate was an Ambassador for the FIFA2023 Women's World Cup, and the T20 Cricket Women’s World Cup.

 Talking Points